scameronde/jekyll-now/dagger2/Dagger2.md

 ## Working with interfaces

-Object graphs made out of simple classes are fine and dandy, but many times we have to work with services that are defined by an interface and realized by one or more implementations.
+Object graphs made out of simple classes are fine, but many times we have to work with services that are defined by an interface and realized by one or more implementations.
 Again we are working with a simple example:

 <img src="../InterfaceImplementation.svg"/>